The Oldest House of North Funen

 You'll find North Funen's oldest house in Bogense.
-In 2020 the house turns 600 years old, and in that time it has witnessed many dramatic events.
+The house is more than 600 years old, and in that time it has witnessed many dramatic events.

 The house was built in 1420 and rebuilt about 1660, but there are fragments beneath the house dating back to the 13th century.